Best acne patch

 What you need to know: Designed to deliver medication deep into the skin, these patches can help those dealing with cystic and nodular acne.

-What you’ll love: They work well on early-stage acne, so you can stop pimples in their tracks before they ever come to a head.
+What you’ll love: They work well on early-stage acne, so you can stop pimples before they ever come to a head.
+They’re made with beneficial hyaluronic acid.

-What you should consider: They are more expensive than many other patches.
+What you should consider: They are more expensive than many other patches, and there are only nine patches per pouch.

 Where to buy: Sold by Amazon